 Message from our President Lauren Jespersen

-I want to thank the United Way board of directors and all of our many volunteers for their time and expertise given to help improve our community.
+On April 27, 2021, our United Way board adopted a new policy and strategy to help guide our efforts toward better understanding the health and human care needs of every Klamath Basin citizen.
 We have serious social problems in the Klamath Basin like substance abuse, domestic violence, hunger, child abuse, student drop outs, mental health issues, and so much more.
 Fortunately the United Way supports programs that help people overcome all of these problems.
 United Way is strongly committed through its funding of youth related agency programs to help every student in the Klamath Basin to graduate from high school and succeed either in college or advanced vocational training.

 With your loyal, generous support we can continue together to make our Klamath Basin an even better place to live, work, and raise our families.
 Thank you.

 United Way of the Klamath Basin Diversity, Equity and Inclusion (DEI) Policy Statement of Principle

 The United Way of the Klamath Basin board of directors, staff and volunteers are committed to support the broadest possible view of diversity as we continue to learn and be inclusive.

 We value and respect the many cultures and walks of life of our citizens and celebrate that each person brings a unique perspective and experience that will help advance our mission of addressing the many health and human care needs of people throughout the Klamath Basin.
 We strive to promote an environment where each United Way partner, donor, volunteer, employee and persons served will have equal access to helping solve community problems.